coastalcph/lex-glue/README.md

 ### How to participate?

+We are currently still lacking some technical infrastructure, e.g., an integrated submission environment comprised of an automated evaluation and an automatically updated leaderboard.
+We plan to develop the necessary publicly available web infrastructure extend the public infrastructure of LexGLUE in the near future.

-To submit new results, we ask participants to re-use and expand our code, if possible, and raise a new issue in our repository (https://github.com/coastalcph/lex-glue/issues/new) presenting their results, providing the auto-generated result logs and the relevant publication (or pre-print), if available, accompanied with a pull request including the code amendments that are needed to reproduce their experiments.
+In the mean-time, we ask participants to re-use and expand our code to submit new results, if possible, and raise a new issue in our repository (https://github.com/coastalcph/lex-glue/issues/new) presenting their results, providing the auto-generated result logs and the relevant publication (or pre-print), if available, accompanied with a pull request including the code amendments that are needed to reproduce their experiments.
 Upon reviewing your results, we'll update the public leaderboard accordingly.

-### I still have open questions
+### I still have open questions...

-Please communicate with the corresponding author via e-mail.
+Please post your question on [Discussions](https://github.com/coastalcph/lex-glue/discussions) section or communicate with the corresponding author via e-mail.